Ardour/manual/README.md

 ### Helper scripts: `implode` and `explode`

-The `implode` and `explode` scripts exist in order to accomodate different working styles. `implode` takes all the files referenced by the `include` keywords in the headers in the Master Document and automagically puts them into the Master Document in their proper places.
+The `implode` and `explode` scripts exist in order to accommodate different working styles. `implode` takes all the files referenced by the `include` keywords in the headers in the Master Document and automagically puts them into the Master Document in their proper places.
 Note that any header that has an